Using Secondary Data to Build Strong Extension Programs

 Lastly, due to the large amount of data available, locating the appropriate secondary data can be overwhelming and time consuming.
 Some specific locations for information are listed below:

-MyFlorida.com (http://www.myflorida.com) is the official portal of the state and has many links to state and national statistics on a wide range of topics.
-Look for the Research & Statistics page (http://myflorida.com/ taxonomy/floridian/research%20&%20statistics) under the Floridian section.
+- MyFlorida.com (http://www.myflorida.com) is the official portal of the state and has many links to state and national statistics on a wide range of topics.
+Use the search engine to find state government data and other resources for your specified question or topic.

-The national 4-H (https://4-h.org) organization collects data on youth enrollment and volunteer support each year.
-All states report to the national headquarters using a standard report.
+- The national 4-H (https://4-h.org) organization collects data on youth enrollment and volunteer support each year.
+All states report to the national headquarters using a standard report (called the ES-237).

-The Labor Market Statistics Center (http://www.floridajobs.org/labor-market-information/data-center/statistical-programs) has data from several state and federal sources, including the quarterly census of employee wages (QCEW), current employment statistics (CES), local area unemployment statistics (LAUS), mass layoff statistics (MLS), occupational employment statistics and wages (OES), and employment projections (EP).
+- The Labor Market Statistics Center (https://floridajobs.org/workforce-statistics/data-center/statistical-programs) has data from several state and federal sources, including the quarterly census of employee wages (QCEW), current employment statistics (CES), local area unemployment statistics (LAUS), occupational employment statistics and wages (OES), and employment projections (EP).

 Finally, when you find a good source of information, make a note of it for future use.
 You never know when it will come in handy, and this will save you time and energy.